Comparison of Halo Model and Simulation Predictions for Projected-Field Kinematic Sunyaev-Zel'dovich Cross-Correlations: Results

 where $A_1$ and $A_2$ are free parameters.
 We perform the fit from $\ell = 2$ to $\ell = 100$ for all redshift cuts, where the signal term dominates over the shot noise (we also find that the shot noise can deviate from a purely Poissonian shape at higher $\ell$, such that subtracting it can occasionally lead to negative signal power on some angular scales, but on large scales this simple approach is accurate).
 After determining $A_1$ and $A_2$ for each redshift cut, we then have a model of $C_{\ell}^{\delta_h\delta_h}$.
 We can then add a new shot noise term to this model, with any desired number of theoretical halos in the sample, to obtain a new total halo auto-power spectrum to use in the covariance matrix in Equation~\eqref{gauss_cov}.
 We use this approach to easily forecast measurements with larger halo sample sizes, as presented in Figs.~\ref{ksz_so_num} and \ref{ksz_planck_num}.
 In particular, for simplicity we consider increasing the number of halos in each redshift cut by a factor of 100, yielding samples that are similar in size to \emph{unWISE} or other ongoing/upcoming surveys.

-The \textit{Planck} results in Fig.~\ref{ksz_planck} show that the theoretical predictions fall well in line with the pasted B16 simulation measurements.
+The \textit{Planck} results in Fig.~\ref{ksz_planck} show that the theoretical predictions fall reasonably in line with the pasted B16 simulation measurements.
 Even after decreasing the halo shot noise in Fig.~\ref{ksz_planck_num} for halo sample sizes 100 times larger than those of Websky, we find that this conclusion still mostly holds.
-Some discrepancy is seen in the $0.2 < z < 0.5$ cut, particularly on small scales ($\ell \gtrsim 3500$).
-The intermediate-redshift sample shows similar but slightly less discrepancy, while the $1 < z< 2.5$ sample agrees within the error bars on all angular scales.
-The amplitude-fitting results also reflect this behavior, yielding $A=0.680 \pm 0.084$, $A=0.638 \pm 0.163$, and $A=0.718 \pm 0.331$, respectively.
+The amplitude fitting yields $A = 0.565 \pm 0.054$, $A = 0.538 \pm 0.072$, and $A = 0.590\pm 0.149$ for the three redshift cuts, respectively.
 Thus, these results indicate that use of the analytic theory model for the interpretation of \textit{Planck} $\times$ \emph{unWISE} data is marginally acceptable, but that the use of the simulation-based theory would lead to a higher inferred amplitude in the analyses of Refs.~\cite{Hill2016,Kusiak_2021}.
 Interestingly, this would increase tension between the inferred kSZ amplitudes in those analyses and theoretical expectations.
 Given the large uncertainties from \emph{Planck}, we do not investigate this issue in detail here, but caution that further theoretical development is needed.